Sweetcorn Fritters ‘Benedict’

 - sea salt and ground black pepper to taste

 - 100 g cashews soaked for at least 4 hours and drained

 - 50 ml water plus extra if required

 - Mix the ground flaxseeds with the water and set aside to thicken.

 - Put the sweetcorn in a food processor and pulse 2 to 3 times to slightly mash the kernels but retaining some whole.
 You do not want to over process at this stage otherwise your fritters will become too mushy.
-You can also do this part by hand with a fork if easier.
+You can also do this part by hand with a fork or a stick blender if easier.

 - Add the rest of the ingredients including the flax ‘egg’ and mix thoroughly until everything is well combined.
 Season to taste.